Shrinks99/ph-submissions/en/drafts/originals/agent-based-model-communication-networks.md

 Additionally, we introduce the option to switch between two ways in which agents select a neighbor to whom to send their letter.
 While both methods involve randomly selecting an agent from a list, when `reinforce` is set to `True`, the selection is weighted by the neighbors' number of letters received.
 This means that agents who have already received letters are more likely to keep receiving even more.
 In this way, we can allow agents to become, in a sense, more 'famous'.
 This is one simple possible mechanism for modeling why well-known people like [Christiaan Huygens](https://en.wikipedia.org/wiki/Christiaan_Huygens) received many more letters than other members of the Republic of Letters.

+To initialize the agents with this new option, we'll also add a model parameter which allows us to switch the `reinforce` parameter on (True) or off (False).

 ```python
 if self.reinforce == False:
     other_agent = self.random.choice(cellmates)